-The recoverable amount of each segment was determined based on value-in-use calculations, covering a detailed three-year forecast, followed by an extrapolation of expected cash flows for the remaining useful lives using a declining growth rate determined by management.
-The present value of the expected cash flows of each segment is determined by applying a suitable discount rate reflecting current market assessments of the time value of money and risks specific to the segment.
+Calculation of the value-in-use is determined by covering a detailed three-year forecast approved by the management, followed by an extrapolation of expected cash flows for the remaining useful lives using a declining growth rate determined by management.
+The present value of the expected cash flows of each cash generating unit is determined by applying a suitable discount rate reflecting current market assessments of the time value of money.